 Sam was in awe of the view from the waiting area…

-There was an activity table where children could make masks before the show started, but Sam was more interested in watching the water so we didn’t join in with the activity.
+There was an activity table where children could make masks before the show started.
+However, Sam was more interested in watching the water so we didn’t join in with the activity.
 I did buy him a Gruffalo’s Child “flag” type thing.
 He loved spinning it around in his hand, watching the character spin.

-The lights remained on low throughout the performance, and nobody batted an eyelid when children got a bit worked up or were waving flags and obstructing views slightly.
+The lights remained on low throughout the performance.
+Additionally, nobody batted an eyelid when children got a bit worked up or were waving flags and obstructing views slightly.

 Sam absolutely loved the show.
 He sat in his seat, squealing with excitement every time the characters broke into song!
-He was completely focussed on the show for the first 3/4 of the performance.
-He got a little restless for the last 10 minutes, but once he’d pulled his iPad out of my bag and set it playing on mute, with the screen brightness right down, he calmed down and watched the last part of the show.
+Sam was completely focussed on the show for the first 3/4 of the performance.
+He got a little restless for the last 10 minutes, but he pulled his iPad out of my bag and set it playing on mute, with the screen brightness right down.
+This calmed him down and we watched the last part of the show.
 (Sam’s iPad is his “security blanket” – I think that when he is feeling anxious, just having it nearby calms him massively).

-All told, we had an amazing afternoon.
+All told, we had an amazing afternoon and we’ll definitely be seeing another relaxed performance at the Lowry.
 The only thing I would say is make sure you take drinks with you as the bar closest to the theatre we were using was closed.
 After walking 5 minutes to get there, we didn’t have enough time to walk back to the main foyer, queue and get back to our seats before the show started.
-We had a great time though, and are really looking forward to attending another relaxed performance soon.
+We had a great time though, and are really looking forward to attending our next relaxed performance at the Lowry soon.

 We were given 2 complimentary tickets to the gruffalo’s child, but all words and opinions are my own.